Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Height: 17–18 inches (43–46 cm)

-The Keeshond, a charismatic breed native to the Netherlands, is a breed known for its charming appearance and friendly personality.
-Instantly recognizable by its plush, foxlike double coat, erect pointed ears, and expressive “spectacles” marking around the eyes, Keeshonds are beloved for their cheerful and alert disposition.
+The Keeshond, a charismatic breed native to the Netherlands, is known for their charming appearance and friendly personality.
+Instantly recognizable by their plush, foxlike double coats, erect pointed ears, and expressive “spectacles” marking around the eyes, Keeshonds are beloved for their cheerful and alert disposition.

-Despite their smaller stature, they were originally bred as barge dogs to guard and companion Dutch canal boats.
+Despite their diminutive stature, they were initially bred as barge dogs to guard Dutch canal boats.
 They are natural watchdogs, loyal to their families, and quick to sound the alarm if something seems amiss.

 11. Dutch Smoushond